But in a taping in front of a college audience for the tv show “VH1 Storytellers”, she responded to a question from a college student, and said:

 “Men are attending my seminars in increasing numbers, and among graduate students the male-female ratio is roughly fifty-fifty.

 “I’ve heard from or worked with countless men who suffer terribly from their fraud fears, including a member of the Canadian mounted police, an attorney who’d argued before the Supreme Court, a corporate CEO, and an entire team of aerospace engineers, one of whom spoke of the “sheer terror” he feels when handed a major assignment.”

 Referring to her book, she says “Despite the title you will find male voices reflected in the book.
 Once you read the book it will be clear why, in the end, there were more reasons than not to focus more so on women.”

-Also see post: Dealing with self sabotage: Getting beyond impostor feelings.
+Also see article: Dealing with self sabotage: Getting beyond impostor feelings.

 “Every negative belief we have lowers our internal level of self-confidence – beliefs such as I’m not good enough, I’m inadequate, I’m powerless, I’m not capable, Nothing I do is good enough, and I’m not worthy.”

-You can try his Lefkoe Method for free to eliminate one limiting belief at his site ReCreate Your Life.
+You can try The Lefkoe Method for free to eliminate a limiting belief at his site ReCreate Your Life.

-Also read about his Natural Confidence Program [see more video testimonials by Jack Canfield and others]
+Also read about his Natural Confidence Program [see video testimonials by Jack Canfield and others]

 See list of articles by Morty Lefkoe – A profile by the Institute of Noetic Sciences notes that he “made a series of discoveries that allowed him to help people make permanent changes in their emotions and behavior.”